The Wellness & Rundown Tuesday, May 19

 Omega-3 fatty acids.
 The long-chain omega-3s (EPA and DHA) from fatty fish, walnuts, or high-quality supplements support neuronal membrane integrity and have anti-inflammatory effects in the brain.
 The research on DHA specifically and cognitive function is among the more consistent findings in nutritional neuroscience.
 Two to three servings of fatty fish per week, or a quality supplement delivering at least 1,000 mg combined EPA/DHA daily.

 Stress reduction that actually works.
 Not bubble baths.
 Not “self-care” in the Instagram sense.
 The research on cognitive function and stress points to practices that lower cortisol: slow diaphragmatic breathing (five-second inhale, five-second exhale, for two minutes), regular social connection, time in nature, and setting real boundaries around overscheduling.
 Chronically elevated cortisol impairs hippocampal function directly.
 Anything that moves cortisol down moves clarity up.
+This is the same vagal pathway used to manage the anxiety that often arrives alongside the fog.

 Nootropic stacks marketed on podcasts.
 Most have minimal evidence in perimenopausal women specifically.
 Some contain stimulants that may worsen anxiety and sleep problems, which makes the fog worse.